mouldimus/notes/HTML_Concepts.md

 1. User Interface: The user interface of the browser includes all of the visual components of the browser with the exception of the display of the requested page.
 For example, the address bar, bookmarks bar and navigation buttons are all part of the User Interface.
 2. Browser Engine: The browser engine is responsible for organizing actions between the UI and Rendering Engine.
-3. Rendering Engine: “Render” literally means “to cause to be; make.”
+3. Rendering Engine: "Render" literally means "to cause to be; make."
 A rendering engine takes HTML code and interprets it into what you see visually.
 For example: a `<bold>` tag would be interpreted by the rendering engine as a set of instructions to make the text inside the element bold.
 4. JavaScript Interpreter: The JavaScript interpreter takes JavaScript code, parses (analyzes and reads the code) it, executes it, and returns the results.
 5. Networking: This is a function of the browser that happens behind the scenes and handles network functions such as encryption (concealing data by altering it into a secure format), requests, and all network settings such as HTTP.
-6. Data Persistence: Browser’s must store some data which can include cached files and cookies.
+6. Data Persistence: Browser's must store some data which can include cached files and cookies.
 7. UI Backend: The browser interacts with the operating system to display several elements of the page, like drop down boxes and some icons on the window (close, maximize, and minimize buttons).